claracruet/PCIL_selection_pipeline/Seed_availability_filter_example.md

 # 5. Select PCIL (+)

-Search for PCIL (+) within families expected to segregate for the PCV:
+Search for PCIL (+) with introgression for your region

 ```r
 # running pcil_pos